dioogoo7/Diogo_M_Portfolio/README.md

 * Preparing and Analysing Data
 * Data Visualization & Storytelling
 * Databases & SQL for Analysts
-⋅⋅* Python Fundamentals for Data Analysts
+* Python Fundamentals for Data Analysts
-⋅⋅* Exploratory Data Analysis & Dashboards
+* Exploratory Data Analysis & Dashboards
-⋅⋅* Data Mining & Ethics
+* Data Mining & Ethics

 The program pushes for a truly hands-on approach which I found was a great way to learn.
 Furthermore, the work we do during the program is always contextualized in projects are very similar to what a data analyst finds in day-to-day job situation.

+# Project 1 - Rockbuster Stealth Data Analysis Project